How to Clean Vinyl Records: Six Steps to Follow

 Long-Term Maintenance Will Keep Your Records Sounding Great

-Follow these steps regularly and you’ll be surprised how well your records hold up over the years.
+Follow these steps for DIY cleaning vinyl records, and you’ll be surprised how well your records hold up over the years.

-Big Fudge is the best place to get vinyl accessories, sleeves, cleaning kits, and storage.
+Big Fudge is the best place to get vinyl accessories, sleeves, cleaning kits, and storage to help you clean vinyl records at home.
 For more info on record cleaning and maintenance, read our blog.